 First-day walkthrough.
-Takes about 10 minutes end-to-end and leaves you with a working alpi — a model picked, a workspace pinned, messaging over Telegram optional, and the gateway running as a background service.
+Takes about 10 minutes end-to-end and leaves you with a working alpi — model selected, workspace pinned, first session running, and alpi doctor green.
+Profiles, gateways, apps, and ALP come next.

 For concepts behind any step, see ARCHITECTURE.md.
 For the security posture, see SECURITY.md.
-Why alpi is built the way it is: see the Why section in the README.
+Why alpi is built the way it is: see README.md.

 1. Install